The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Introduction

 In this work, we employ the new DREAMS CDM suite of Milky Way-mass halos to quantify the role of variations to the IllustrisTNG physics model on the dark matter density profiles of halos.
 The novelty of this DREAMS suite is that it contains 1024 Milky Way-mass halos, a factor of five more than the TNG volume at comparable resolution (TNG50; \citeauthor{Pillepich_2019}~\citeyear{Pillepich_2019}), as well as systematic variations in our baryonic feedback prescriptions.
 Crucially, the large number of halos also allows us to quantify the contribution of halo-to-halo variance and to compare its relative importance to the impact of physics variations.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:methods}, we introduce the DREAMS simulations, their parameter variations, and halo selection.
 We then outline our method for reconstructing dark matter density fields, describe the neural network emulators used in this work, and discuss a scheme to account for how well our halos match observed galaxy scaling relations.
 In Section~\ref{sec:results}, we discuss the dark matter density profiles and fit them with an analytic function.
 In Section~\ref{sec:discussion}, we compare the hydrodynamic simulations to DMO simulations, quantify the contraction the halos must have undergone due to the presence of baryons, and contrast our results to those from the bursty feedback FIRE model.
 In Section~\ref{sec:conclusions}, we state our conclusions.
-Finally, we present an example validation of our neural network emulation in Appendix~\ref{appendix:emulator_validation}, show the lack of sensitivity of our results to the adopted halo weighting scheme in Appendix~\ref{appendix:weighting}, investigate the AGN feedback variations in more detail in Appendix~\ref{appendix:AGN_anamoly}, and discuss our adiabatic contraction fitting methods in Appendix~\ref{appendix:Aandw}\ignorespaces .